Kenneth Morris Lee

 Printer manufacturers like Epson make profiles for their own printers/papers freely available for download and tools like Photoshop allow you to print your images with the profile of your choice.
 These are not as good as getting your own profile but they're a great place to start and you can't beat the price ! it's hard to get things right, even with all the right tools.
 Without a calibrated workflow, it's almost impossible !

-My Prints are Too Dark Monitor is Too Bright
+My Monitor is Too Bright

 Here's a superb video presentation from Andrew Rodney: Why Are My Prints Too Dark ?.
-Here's a nice article on the Shutterbug web site, entitled Are Your Prints Too Dark ?
+Here's a nice article on the Shutterbug website, entitled Are Your Prints Too Dark ?
 Here's another one, by Pat Herold of CHROMiX. it's called My Printer Is Too Dark on the CHROMiX Color Wiki.

 "If you do not set up your system so the white of the paper and the white of the monitor are as close as possible, you will not get a good screen-to-print match." - Pat Herold of CHROMiX

-OBAs and Metamerism: Color Shift
+OBAs and Metamerism: Magenta Colors

 Metamerism In order to make Inkjet photo papers look whiter, manufacturers not only bleach them, they add OBAs: Optical Brightening Agents.
 Brighteners are commonly added to laundry detergents to make white clothing appear cleaner and brighter.
 When exposed to daylight (which contains UV light), the OBAs luminesce.
 They emit blue-white light.
 The brighter the whites, the deeper the blacks look by comparison.
 It sounds great, no ?